Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

-Figure \ref{fig:Ropt_EP_OA}a shows binding energy $E_{\text{bind}}(R)$ curves for four selected relative orientations in EP alignment (colored lines), with the corresponding ($\varphi_1$,$\chi$,$\zeta$) values indicated in the legend.
+Figure~\ref{fig:Ropt_EP_OA}a shows binding energy $E_{\text{bind}}(R)$ curves for four selected relative orientations in EP alignment (colored lines), with the corresponding ($\varphi_1$, $\chi$, $\zeta$) values indicated in the legend.
 These selections illustrate the diversity in both optimal binding distance $R_{\text{opt}}$ and minimum energy $E_{\text{min}}$ arising from differences in relative orientation.
 The $E_{\text{bind}}(R)$ profiles are overlaid on the complete set of equilibrium distances $R_{\text{opt}}$ and minimum energies $E_{\text{min}}$ for all 1800 relative orientations (gray dots).
-Several key observations emerge: \begin{itemize} \item For all configurations, the energy curves exhibit a well-defined minimum, with equilibrium spacing between \SI{8.6}{\angstrom} and \SI{10.3}{\angstrom}, depending on orientation; \item The depth of the corresponding energy minima varies from \num{-1.1}{eV} to \num{-0.25}{eV}; \item At larger distances ($R > \SI{10.5}{\angstrom}$), the curves converge and orientation-dependent differences become negligible, confirming that angular effects dominate primarily in the near-contact regime. \end{itemize}
+Three key observations emerge:(i) For all configurations, the energy curves exhibit a well-defined minimum, with equilibrium spacing between \SI{8.6}{\angstrom} and \SI{10.3}{\angstrom}; (ii) The depth of the corresponding energy minima varies from \SI{-1.07}{eV} to \SI{-0.25}{eV}; (iii) At larger distances ($R > \SI{10.5}{\angstrom}$), the curves converge and orientation-dependent differences become negligible, confirming that angular effects dominate primarily in the near-contact regime.

-Figure \ref{fig:Ropt_EP_OA}b presents corresponding results for OA alignment, where helices possess opposite handedness and are oriented anti-parallel.
+Figure~\ref{fig:Ropt_EP_OA}b presents corresponding results for OA alignment, where helices possess opposite handedness and are oriented antiparallel.
 While the overall shape of the energy curves remains similar to EP alignment, two notable differences emerge.
-First, the minimal equilibrium spacing shifts toward smaller values, with $R_{\text{opt}}$ reaching as low as \SI{8.2}{\angstrom}.
-Second, the interaction strength is significantly enhanced: the most favorable configurations exhibit binding energies up to \num{-1.4}{eV}, approximately \SI{300}{meV} deeper than the strongest EP configurations.
+First, the minimal equilibrium spacing shifts toward smaller values, with $R_{\text{opt}}$ reaching as low as \SI{8.16}{\angstrom}.
+Second, the interaction strength is significantly enhanced: the most favorable configurations exhibit binding energies up to \SI{-1.45}{eV}, approximately \SI{400}{meV} deeper than the strongest EP configurations.
 These findings indicate that opposite-handed arrangements enable closer approach and stronger stabilization, consistent with Wallach's rule for isolated $\alpha$PA strands.